- American Beauties — Stories on the Plastic Bag (Topic | August 2018) *Select bibliography

 - On What We Bury (ISLE | Special Edition on Climate Change | Winter 2014)

 Rebecca Altman is a writer and sociologist.
-Her work explores the social history of chemistry, plastics, pollution and environmental legacy -- what we pass from one generation to the next.
-Recent work has appeared in The Atlantic, Aeon Magazine, Brain, Child, and ISLE.
+Her work explores the social history of chemistry, plastics, pollution and environmental legacy— what we pass from one generation to the next.
+Recent essays have appeared in The Atlantic, Aeon Magazine, Terrain, Brain, Child, and ISLE.

-She is represented by Katie Grimm of Don Congdon Associates.
+She is represented by Katie Grimm of Don Congdon Associates and is at work on a manuscript— an intimate history of plastics.

 Rebecca holds a PhD in environmental sociology from Brown University, and serves on the Board of Directors of the Science and Environmental Health Network, a national think-tank.
 With SEHN, she has worked on projects from the rights of future generations to a livable planet to the perpetual care of communities affected by chronic contamination.
 She has taught courses on environmental health and justice for the Community Health Program at Tufts University, and speaks on topics ranging from plastics to legacy contaminants and creative nonfiction.
 Her research on biomonitoring, body burden(s), the environmental health movement, and toxic exposure has been published in such journals as The American Journal of Public Health, Environmental Health Perspectives, and the Journal of Health and Social Behavior.